-most well known.
+Traditionally, fossil fuels have received preferential tax treatment.
+Percentage depletion and the expensing of intangible drilling costs are the most well known.
 While not as generously treated as in the past, the tax preferences for fossil fuel production are still important.

 As natural resources are extracted from booked reserves, the value of those reserves is diminished.
 This is a legitimate cost of business and a Haig-Simons income tax would allow a deduction for the value of the resource extracted.
 Rather than take deductions for the value of the extracted resource, oil, gas, and coal producers have historically been allowed a deduction based on percentage depletion.
 Percentage depletion allows the firm to deduct a fraction of the revenue arising from sale of the resource.
-Historic percentage depletion rates have been as high as 27.5 percent.
-Currently percentage depletion is allowed for independent producers at a 15 percent rate for oil and gas and 10 percent for coal.20 Percentage depletion is allowed on production up to 1,000 barrels of average daily production of oil (or its equivalent for natural gas).
-In addition, the depletion allowance cannot exceed 100 percent of taxable income from the property (50 percent for coal) and 65 percent of taxable income from all sources.21 Despite the curtailed availability of percentage depletion, it continues to be a significant energy tax expenditure, costing \$3.2 billion over five years in the federal budget (see table 5.2).
+Historic percentage depletion rates have been as high as 27.5%.
+Currently percentage depletion is allowed for independent producers at a 15% rate for oil and gas and 10% for coal.20 Percentage depletion is allowed on production up to 1,000 barrels of average daily production of oil (or its equivalent for natural gas).
+In addition, the depletion allowance cannot exceed 100% of taxable income from the property (50% for coal) and 65% of taxable income from all sources.21 Despite the curtailed availability of percentage depletion, it continues to be a significant energy tax expenditure, costing \$3.2 billion over five years in the federal budget (see Table 2).

 The following example illustrates the tax benefits of percentage depletion over cost depletion.
 John Doe purchases an interest in a property for \$300,000 that contains reserves of 50,000 barrels of oil.
-He produces 10,000 barrels of oil in the first year which he sells for \$630,000.
-Under cost depletion, he would be allowed to deduct \$60,000 for the reduction in reserves
+He produces 10,000 barrels of oil in the first year that he sells for \$630,000.
+Under cost depletion, he would be allowed to deduct \$60,000 for the reduction in reserves $\left(\frac{10,000}{50,000} \times \$300,000\right)$.
+Percentage depletion allows him to deduct $\$94,500 (0.15 \times \$630,000)$.

-$$\left(\frac{10,000}{50,000} \times \$300,000\right).$$

-Percentage depletion allows him to deduct \$94,500 (.15 × \$630,000).
 Note that percentage depletion can exceed the basis in the asset.
-Continuing to assume a first purchase price of \$63 per barrel, the total value of oil extracted would be \$3.15 million and the percentage depletion deduction would be \$472,500.22 Obviously the benefit of percentage depletion rate of 27.5 percent.
+Continuing to assume a first purchase price of \$63 per barrel, the total value of oil extracted would be \$3.15 million and the percentage depletion deduction would be \$472,500.22 Obviously the benefit of percentage depletion would be considerably higher at the historic depletion rate of 27.5%.

 The second major tax benefit available to oil and gas producers is the ability to expense intangible drilling expenses (labor and material costs associated with drilling wells).
 Normally the non-capital expenses associated with oil exploration and drilling would be capitalized and the costs allocated as income is earned from the well over its useful life.
 Instead firms may deduct these expenses in the first year.
-Corporations may only deduct 70 percent of the costs and must depreciate the remaining 30 percent over five years.
-Additionally, geological and geophysical costs associated with exploration can be amortized over a two year period.23 As noted in table 5.2, this is the third largest energy tax expenditure in the federal budget totaling \$3.2 billion over five years.
+Corporations may only deduct 70% of the costs and must depreciate the remaining 30% over five years.
+Additionally, geological and geophysical costs